cristian-guerrero/legion-go-tricks/README.md

 If you're seeeing a fuzzy screen, it means that the you're somehow using an invalid refresh rate.
 The only valid refresh rates for a game are 60 and 144Hz.

-You can work around this by force enabling 144Hz or 60Hz, see [fps fix](#fix-72fps-artificial-fps-cap-issue)
+You can work around this by force enabling 60Hz, see [fps fix](#fix-72fps-artificial-fps-cap-issue)

 ### Nobara desktop mode switch temporary fix